Skokoo/ImCurvin/README.md

 # Installation & how to use.

-You can also download ImCurlin' by cloning the Git repository:
+You can download ImCurlin' by cloning the Git repository:
 ```bash
 git clone --depth=1 https://github.com/Skokoo/ImCurvin
 cd ImCurvin/Imcurvin
 ```
 **Usage:**

 Don't forget that you also need to download Python and curl (if not already installed) before using the tool.
 Before executing, make sure to grant the necessary execution rights first: